 That was also part of my inspiration for this recipe.
 The fact that the contest rules dictated that it had to be healthy was kind of an added bonus.
 This recipe was a runner up in the 2012 “Destination Hotels Healthy Kids Contest” (and my kids really like it too!)
 I use a sandwich maker, but you could use a waffle maker or simply use pancakes and cut them into desired shapes.

-This healthy PB&J breakfast sandwich with fruit and yogurt filling, can be made with a sandwich maker, a waffle iron or cut pancakes into desired shapes.
+This award-winning and healthy PB&J pancake breakfast sandwich with fruit and yogurt filling, can be made with a sandwich maker, a waffle iron or cut pancakes into desired shapes.

 Whole wheat Oat & Flax Peanut Butter Pancakes: